benborgers/www/garden/blocks/after.md

 ## Give it to the school

-I don't think the school has the technical expertise in [Laravel](https://laravel.com), the programming framework I used to write the app, to make changes to it.
+I don't think anyone at the school has the technical expertise in [Laravel](https://laravel.com), the programming framework I used to write the app, to make changes to it.

 ## Give it to a younger student